dreamcatcher-tech/network/Inbox/2024-06-20 1402 need a spec system to keep lots of ideas coherent and compacted.md

 Then make maps of people who can be contacted and have been contacted.

 Perhaps with a unified model of people so we have a shared view of synthetic people.

+Each spec should be reconciled and separated from each other one.
+Humans can cleanse it periodically and chat with the whole lot quite rapidly.